-- Maximum Contaminate Level (MCL): The highest level of contaminate that is allowed in drinking water. - Mg/l: milligrams per liter or parts per million or one ounce in 7,350 gallons of water. - Ug/l: micrograms per liter or parts per million or one ounce in 7,350,000 gallons of water - ND: Non Detect - Action level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Action level goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health. - Nephelometric Turbidity Unit (NTU) Nephelometric Turbidity Unit is a measurement of the clarity of water. - EPA: Environmental Protection Agency
+- Maximum Contaminate Level (MCL): The highest level of contaminate that is allowed in drinking water - Mg/I: milligrams per liter or parts per million or one ounce in 7,350 gallons of water. - Ug/l: micrograms per liter or parts per million or one ounce in 7,350,000 gallons of water - ND: Non Detect - Action level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Action level goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health. - Nephelometric Turbidity Unit (NTU) Nephelometric Turbidity Unit is a measurement of the clarity of water. - EPA: Environmental Protection Agency

-V.O.C Volatile Organic Compounds EPA 524.2: The District tested for 21 regulated compounds and received Non Detect on all 21.

-S.O.C.
-Synthetic Organic Chemicals: The District tested for 42 regulated chemicals in 2019 and received Non-Detect on all tested.

-I.O.C.
-Inorganic Contaminants: The District tests for I.O.C. every 9 years, and last tested in 2019.
+- V.O.C Volatile Organic Compounds EPA 524.2: The District tested for 21 regulated compounds and received Non Detect on all 21, for year 2023 - S.O.C.
+Synthetic Organic Chemicals: The District tested for 5 regulated chemicals in 2022 and received Non-Detect on all tested. - I.O.C.
+Inorganic Contaminants: The District tested for IOC in 2019.
 The table below represents the most recent monitoring done in compliance with regulations.
 The District Received Non-Detect on all contaminants tested except for Barium and Sodium, which were below the MCL: